You either love it or hate it. Acrylic yarn is a man-made fiber, formed of polymers created from petroleum products i.e. crude oil.

 If you are looking for something to keep yourself warm in rugged, wet terrain, it is probably wise to not pack your acrylic sweater.
 The extra investment in natural wool will give you the return of keeping you better protected from the elements.

 Acrylic and fire should not even be in the same sentence.
-Under high temperatures, Acrylic will melt causing terrible burns if it gets in contact with skin.
-You should be especially careful of clothing the little one’s in acrylic if they are likely to be near open flames.
+Under high temperatures, acrylic will melt causing terrible burns if it gets in contact with skin.
+You should be especially careful of dressing the little ones in acrylic if they are likely to be near open flames.

 Knitters sometimes complain that acrylic yarns do not remain even after being knitted or crocheted due to the lumpy, twisted texture of the synthetic materials.